 If you have a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia, you shouldn't use exenatide or liraglutide.
 Laboratory studies have associated these drugs with thyroid tumors in rats.
 Until more long-term studies are completed, the risk to humans for developing these types of tumors as a result of using these drugs isn't known.

-These drugs are designed for people who have type 2 diabetes and haven't been studied as a weight-loss aid in people who have normal blood sugar.
+These drugs are designed for people who have type 2 diabetes.
+However, a new drug containing a higher dose of liraglutide (Saxenda) was recently approved by the Food and Drug Administration for treatment of obesity in nondiabetics.
 If you have diabetes and wonder if Byetta, Bydureon or Victoza may be helpful, talk to your doctor.

 See more Expert Answers

 - Byetta (prescribing information).
 Wilmington, Del.: AstraZeneca Pharmaceuticals LP; 2015. http://www.azpicentral.com/byetta/pi_byetta.pdf#page=1.
 Accessed March 28, 2015.

 - Dungan K et al. Glucagon-like peptide-1-based therapies for the treatment of type 2 diabetes mellitus. http://www.uptodate.com/home.
 Accessed March 21, 2012.

 - FDA: Byetta label revised to include safety information on possible kidney problems.
 U.S. Food and Drug Administration. http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm188708.htm.
 Accessed March 29, 2015.